verdantlearn/verdantlearn.github.io/README.md

-# GIS refresher course: Combine GPS and field data
+# VerdantLearn's open courses homepage

-A short refresher course on combining GPS locations and field observations from wildlife conservation surveys, created and taught by [***Dr Lucy Tallents***](https://uk.linkedin.com/in/lucytallents), director of [**VerdantLearn**](http://www.verdantlearn.com)
+The homepage of VerdantLearn's openly licenced courses for wildlife conservationists, created and taught by [***Dr Lucy Tallents***](https://uk.linkedin.com/in/lucytallents), director of [**VerdantLearn**](http://www.verdantlearn.com)

-This course first ran **17-21 May 2021**

 ---

 ## Licence

+See each individual course for information on the course content licence

 Course-in-a-Box was built by [Peer 2 Peer University](https://www.p2pu.org) using the [P2PU Jekyll course template](https://github.com/p2pu/jekyll-course-template) and shared under an MIT License.

-Course content ("Modules") are not currently shared under an open licence.